LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 Variables
 *********

-A *variable* is a construct for saving and referencing the result of an expression.
+A :dfn:`variable` is a construct for saving and referencing the result of an expression.
 A variable points to an object and permits that object to be saved and used repeatedly later.

 There are two types of variables: local variables and thread variables.
 The type of the variable defines its scope and the rules about using it.
-Each variable is given a name and that name is used to access the variable's value.
-An object which a variable points to can be changed, or reassigned, as described in :ref:`the chapter on Operators<operators>`.
+Each variable is given a name, and that name is used to access the variable's value.
+An object which a variable points to can be changed, or reassigned, as described in the :ref:`Operators <operators>` chapter.

 Variable Names